hamarkovic/Microridge_Curviness_Analysis/README.md

 #### Curvature_Math.rmd

-This script calculates slope and acceleration at each point of the ridge, and then uses the following formula to calculate curvature at each point.
+This script calculates average slope and acceleration at each point of the ridge, and then uses the following formula to calculate curvature at each point.
 It adds these curvature values together, and then divides by the length of the ridge.

 <img src="https://github.com/hamarkovic/Microridge_Curviness_Analysis/blob/master/W6_curvature_fomula.png" width="50%">